Garbaz/bachelor-thesis/thesis/draft.md

 ### Condition Statement

 While the core semantics of probabilistic programs are fully described by the addition of sample and observe statements, in practice we often times don't just want to observe some value from some distribution, but rather want to put a hard constraint on what executions should produce valid samples, and what shouldn't.
 A condition statements allows us to do just that.
-It checks whether some arbitrary boolean expression evaluates to $\text{true}$, and if it doesn't, the likelihood of the whole execution is set to $0$.
+It checks whether some arbitrary boolean expression evaluates to $\text{true}$, and if it doesn't, the probablity of the whole execution is set to $0$.
 Otherwise, it does nothing.

-Just like with the observe statment, the condition statement doesn't interfer at all with the regular execution of the program, but rather only affects the calculation of the total likelihood.
-So in the end, even if the expression inside a condition statement evaluates to $\text{false}$, the function will continue as normal and still return a value as normal, but the associated likelihood is $0$.
+Just like with the observe statment, the condition statement doesn't interfer at all with the regular execution of the program, but rather only affects the calculation of the total probablity.
+So in the end, even if the expression inside a condition statement evaluates to $\text{false}$, the function will continue as normal and still return a value as normal, but the associated probablity is $0$.

-In fact, the effect of a condition statement is no different from an observe statement with the value of the boolean expression being observed from a distribution from which we sample the value $\text{true}$ with a likelihood of $1$, like for example a Bernoulli distribution $\text{Bern}(p)$ with a parameter of $p=1$.
+In fact, the effect of a condition statement is no different from an observe statement with the value of the boolean expression being observed from a distribution from which we sample the value $\text{true}$ with a probablity of $1$, like for example a Bernoulli distribution $\text{Bern}(p)$ with a parameter of $p=1$.
 However, in pratice, both for readability and a small increase in computational efficiency, we rather use a condition statement directly to express hard constraints on the execution of our probabilistic program.

-It should be noted however, that, whenever possible, we should try to soften any hard conditions in our program to observes, to allow for executions that don't quite satisfy our constraints to have non-zero likelihood.
-Otherwise, there is no way for the inference algorithm to know whether a sample from the program has a likelihood of 0 because it's completely off from being from a valid execution or very close but just not quite there, causing the algorithm to devolve into a rejection sampler, which greatly impacts efficiency.
+It should be noted however, that, whenever possible, we should try to soften any hard conditions in our program to observes, to allow for executions that don't quite satisfy our constraints to have non-zero probablity.
+Otherwise, there is no way for the inference algorithm to know whether a sample from the program has a probablity of 0 because it's completely off from being from a valid execution or very close but just not quite there, causing the algorithm to devolve into a rejection sampler, which greatly impacts efficiency.

 In the following we will only concern ourselves with sample expressions and observe statements, since condition statements are just a particular kind of observe statement.